brianhouse/open_circuits/projects/telepresence.md

-# Instrument
+# Telepresence

-For this project, you will make an "instrument" that you will use to "perform."
+For this project, you will make an interface that remotely controls an instrument.

+"Interface" means some combination of sensors, buttons, knobs, switches, and/or an IMU that you control in some way with your body.

 "Instrument" is loosely defined.
-It can be musical in a traditional sense, or it can just make abstract noise.
-Or it might not make noise at all—its output might be lights.
+It can be musical in a traditional sense, or kinetic using servos, or a light show, or a robot...

-The key point is that you will control the instrument with your body.
-This means it needs an interface of some kind.
-You might use sensors, such as range or light, but you can also use toggles, buttons, and knobs to make something that operates like something familiar from electronic music.
-You might also use an IMU to make your instrument respond to being moved around.

-Regardless, your instrument should have a physical form.
-You can build this using the laser cutter or with traditional tools and whatever material you can find.
-Your instrument might sit on a table, it might be held, or it might be mounted directly on your body.

-How you design the relationship between the interface and the output is most important.
+The key point is that you will remotely control some mechanism that is experienced by an audience.
+How you design the relationship between the interface and the output is most important—what you design should be conceptually motivated.

 ## Proposal